-In the lower left corner, the available free storage space on the computer and the name of the currently used database are given, together with the possibility to switch to another database or create a new database (see image above).
+In the lower left corner, the available free storage space on the computer and the name of the currently used database are given.
+Here it is possible to switch to another database or create a new database.
 The data base used for an experiment can be changed while the experiment is set up, and the data can be moved afterwards, but not while the experiment is running.

+Click the Change Database button to switch databases.
 The currently used database is shown in the Select Database dialog box.
-Use the scroll list to select another database and then set it as default (see images below).
-If the database is not found in the scroll list, click the Open button, and browse to find another database to set as default.
-There is also the option to create a new database to set as default.
+Use the drop-down list to select another database and then set it as default (see images below).
+If the database is not found in the drop-down list, click the Open button, and browse to find another database.
+There is also the option to create a new database.